Shreyas-Bha/EmailerBot/README.md

 Details on the information needed:

-your_email is the email that the bot will send emails to
+-your_email is the email that the bot will send emails to

-bot_email is the email of the bot account
+-bot_email is the email of the bot account

-bot_password is the email of the bot account
+-bot_password is the email of the bot account

-zip_code is your 5 digit zip code
+-zip_code is your 5 digit zip code

-send_time is the time you want emails to be sent
+-send_time is the time you want emails to be sent

 <br>
 Bot commands: